krashanoff/to65536/README.md

 # to65536
-A simple website for converting text to base65536 and back again
+A simple website for converting text to base65536 and back again.